Other Mommy

-Other Mommy is an upcoming American supernatural horror film directed by Rob Savage and written by Nathan Elston.
+Other Mommy is an upcoming American supernatural psychological horror film directed by Rob Savage and written by Nathan Elston.
 The film is based on the 2024 novel Incidents Around the House by Josh Malerman.
-It stars Jessica Chastain, Jay Duplass, Dichen Lachman, Sean Kaufman, and Karen Allen.
-James Wan serves as a producer through his Atomic Monster banner, alongside Blumhouse Productions and Spin a Black Yarn.
+It stars Jessica Chastain as a mother who must do everything to protect her daughter from a supernatural entity that resembles her.
+Jay Duplass, Arabella Olivia Clark, Dichen Lachman, Arian Moayed, and Karen Allen also star in the film.
+James Wan serves as a producer through his Blumhouse–Atomic Monster banner, in association with Spin a Black Yarn.

-The film is scheduled to be released in the United States on October 9, 2026, by Universal Pictures.
+Other Mommy is scheduled to be released in the United States by Universal Pictures on October 9, 2026.

 Premise

-A paranormal entity known as "Other Mommy" threatens a young girl and starts haunting her home.
+A paranormal entity known as "Other Mommy" takes on the appearance of a young girl's mother, threatens her family, and begins haunting her home.